Having a healthy pregnancy

 You can expect to eat more food as your pregnancy progresses, but this does not mean that you need to ‘eat for two’.
 A good appetite and a steady weight gain, especially after the first three months, will usually mean that you are eating enough.
 The Ministry of Health has some good information about healthy food and drink choices, healthy weight gain and food safety during pregnancy.

 Talk to your midwife if you are concerned about your weight or the weight you have gained during pregnancy and they will support and advise you.

 The Ministry of Health also has information about being active during pregnancy.

-Your GP, or preferred health professional can explain how it works at their practice or vaccinating pharmacy, for example whether immunisations take place at a separate location or time from other patients.
+Your GP or health professional can explain how it works at their practice or vaccinating pharmacy - for example whether immunisations take place at a separate location or time from other patients.

 It is recommended that all pregnant women have an influenza (flu) vaccination.
 Flu is not a cold.
 It can be a dangerous illness that poses a serious risk to the life of a pregnant woman and her baby.